 Psychiatrist Salary: How Much Does a Psychiatrist Earns?

 The salary of a psychiatrist in the US is higher than many of the other areas of mental health.
 As a recent graduate, a student can expect to start working in a range of $45,000 and $175,000, according to PayScale.com.
 Also, the pay depends on the location in which a psychiatrist will work.
-Larger cities often pay more than small cities.
-Pay can also vary by state.
+As a result, larger cities often pay more than small cities – pay can also vary by state.
 After working in the field for five years, a psychiatrist can expect a salary in the range of $83,000 to $226,500.

 The area of psychiatry in which a psychiatrist works will also weigh in on the salary potential.
 For instance, those who:-

 - work in a doctor’s office make a median salary of about $159,000

 - if they work in a mental hospital can expect to earn a median wage of about $166,000

 - Some of the top-earning positions for a psychiatrist include nursing care facilities with a median salary of about $190,000

 - state government positions with a median salary of about $196,000, and outpatient care facilities with a median salary of about $188,000.